 Day 8 - Utrecht

 This morning we visit De Haar Castle.
-There has been a castle on this site since the 14th century, but it was when the Rothschild family married into the van Zuylen van Nijevelt family in the 1887 did the money become available to restore this luxurious medieval fortress.
+There has been a castle on this site since the 14th century, but it was only when the Rothschild family married into the van Zuylen van Nijevelt family in 1887, that the money became available to restore this luxurious medieval fortress.
 Over a 20-year period it was completely transformed into the largest castle in Holland, a fairytale masterpiece in the neo-gothic style.
 It contains over 200 rooms, plus substantial grounds containing both finely manicured formal gardens and open landscape gardens.

 Day 9 - Hoorn - Amsterdam